galaxyeagle/galaxyeagle.github.io/pages/literary/Rise-like-sun.md

 Rise, O new day, the mighty Sun
 pulling itself out of the dungeons of defeat
-lights up the blck heavens
+lights up the black heavens
 and ignites hope in the dead Earth !
 Look how the wide-eyed bulbuls glide
 and sing in gush of golden glee;